bbcf/bs/doc/source/use_it.rst

     callback.url = http://localhost:8080/callback
     operations = ['operationid1', 'operationid2', ...]

-In order to help you define what operations identifiers to put in the `operations` parameter, *joblauncher* (on restart) produce a file called *service.cfg* in the application root directory which list all operations identifiers with the operation title and description. e.g ::
+In order to help you define what operations identifiers to put in the `operations` parameter, *bs* (on restart) produce a file called *service.cfg* in the application root directory which list all operations identifiers with the operation title and description. e.g ::